Vegan Christmas Cookies

-During the holiday season, my family takes baking to another level.
+During the holiday season, my family takes baking to a whole new level.
+Like clockwork, we go into cookie-making mode, and our kitchen becomes a cookie factory.

 - Quick chill time.
 Unlike other cookie recipes that call for several hours or overnight chilling time, these need just one hour.